wiired24/NostalgiaJS/README.md

 ![Alt Text](https://i.imgur.com/by30Sxd.png)

 # Why Nostalgia?
-Nostalgia was created as I wanted to create a viable open source alternative for those looking for an experience that is similar to something like launchbox on windows, that was instead built natively for the linux desktop.
+Nostalgia was created as I wanted to create a viable open source alternative for those looking for an experience that is similar to something like launchbox on windows, that was instead built natively for the linux/Unix desktop.
 Rather than trying to have every feature ever, It was designed to be minimal, easy to use, customizeable, and above all fun.
-It's still very early in development so some things may occasionally break and it may not have every feature just yet.
+It's still very early in development so some things may occasionally break and it may not have x feature impleneted yet.
 I do think at this point it's stable enough for general use.
-However you can expect various features and bug fixes to be added.
+However you can expect various features and bug fixes to be added as development continues.

 # Troubleshooting
 If you get a weird error that goes something like `Javascript Error!
 Map is not defined` don't worry it seems to pop up when you first